What to Know Before Visiting Sotogrande

 - Cafetería KE: When it’s time for a classic, KE still serves the best gin and tonics in the marina, and it’s just as wonderful for people-watching later in the day.

 - Restaurante Asador Cancha II: Tucked away next to the polo fields, this stunning Argentinian-style asador remains a must-visit.
-It offers world-class steaks on absolutely beautiful grounds—perfect for a special evening under the stars.
+It offers incredible steaks on absolutely beautiful grounds—perfect for a special evening under the stars.

 - Midas: A wonderful choice for classic Spanish dishes served with a lovely, sophisticated ambiance right in the port.